Do you need to wear retainers after Invisible Braces treatment?

 Regardless of the type of teeth straightening treatment, you need to wear retainers to maintain the position of your teeth.
 They need to be worn until your teeth positions stabilise.

-That’s why it’s absolutely crucial that you wear retainers in the year after invisible braces.
+That’s why it’s absolutely crucial that you wear retainers after invisible braces.

 Here’s a quick look at the pros and cons of the different types of retainers you can find: